ndp-software/test-pantry/README.md

     ```
     This works, but _requires the user of the factory to do something special_.
 This is not ideal.

-3. To move this into the factory, Test Pantry provides a function `this.last`, which remembers the previous object created:
+3. To move this behavior into the factory, Test Pantry provides a function `this.last`, which remembers the previous object created:

     ```javascript
     factory.recipeFor('teacher', { school: factory.last('school') })